 - Hyperthyroidism, a condition where an overactive thyroid gland causes the overproduction of thyroid hormone.

 - Hypothyroidism, a condition where an underactive thyroid results in too little thyroid hormone being produced.

 - Hypogonadism, a condition where you don’t produce enough of testosterone, the male sex hormone.

 - Cushing’s syndrome, a condition where you produce abnormally high levels of a hormone known as cortisol.

 Peyronie’s disease is a condition where scar tissue builds up in the penis, making it curve unnaturally.
 This can make erections painful and lead to erectile dysfunction.

 Psychological and emotional factors too can play a role in erectile dysfunction.
 In fact, even when erectile dysfunction is triggered by a physical condition, psychological factors can compound the situation and worsen things.
 Some psychological factors that may cause erectile dysfunction include:

 - Depression, a condition which results in a feeling of extreme sadness and hopelessness, can lower your sex drive.

 - Anxiety and stress can impact your sex drive and cause problems.
-In fact, even anxiety about not being able to perform sexually can lead to erectile dysfunction.
+In fact, even anxiety about not being able

 - Low self-esteem can sometimes be responsible.